MattiaDucci/masterkonsult/_servizi/privacy.md

 ## Develop

-Frisco was built with [Jekyll](https://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+Hydra was built with [Jekyll](https://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](https://bundler.io/):